virgili0/Virgilio/content/purgatorio/collect-and-prepare-data/data-preparation.md

 [Data cleaning](https://en.wikipedia.org/wiki/Data_cleansing) is the general process of taking data, after you have a clear big picture of them, and you need to realize the actual process of replacing characters, dropping incomplete rows, fill missing values and so forth.
 In the next sections, we'll explore all the common data cleaning situations.
 Also see [Data Cleaning on awesome-ai-ml-dl](https://github.com/neomatrix369/awesome-ai-ml-dl/blob/master/data/data-preparation.md#data-cleaning) section to learn more about this topic.

 ### Get Rid of Extra Spaces
 One of the first things you want to do is [remove extra spaces](https://stackoverflow.com/questions/43332057/pandas-strip-white-space).
 Take care!
 Some space can carry information, but it heavily depends on the situation.
 For example, in "Complete Name": "Giacomo Ciarlini" in nice to have space so we can later split this into "Name": "Giacomo" and "Surname": "Ciarlini".
-I want you to notice that in general, apart from recommending and suggestion customization systems, unique identifiers like names or IDs are something you can generally drop.
+Virgilio wants you to notice that in general, apart from recommending and suggestion customization systems, unique identifiers like names or IDs are something you can generally drop.
 Often, they do not carry information.
 _Bonus tip_: learn how to use [Regex](https://www.analyticsvidhya.com/blog/2015/06/regular-expression-python/) for pattern matching, this is one of the powerful tools each data guy need to master.

 _Best practices and exercises:_ [1](https://www.quora.com/How-do-you-remove-all-whitespace-from-a-Python-string), [2](https://towardsdatascience.com/5-methods-to-remove-the-from-your-data-in-python-and-the-fastest-one-281489382455), [3](https://www.tutorialspoint.com/How-to-remove-all-leading-whitespace-in-string-in-Python)